-The Neoliberal Progressions project (1998-present) draws upon field-based, ethnographic and historical research in Quintana Roo, Mexico that largely concluded in 2010.
-It analyzes the active engagements of rural producers, government representatives, NGOs, and private sector interests as they have navigated wide-ranging neoliberal reforms across the agrarian sector.
-This research has led to articles in journals such as Antipode and Environment and Planning A as well as a chapter in an edited volume entitled The Community Forests of Mexico (2005).
-The project has been supported by grants from the Social Science Research Council (SSRC) and the Inter-American Foundation (IAF) among others.
+The Neoliberal Progressions project (1998-2010) drew upon field-based, ethnographic and historical research in Quintana Roo, Mexico.
+It analyzed the active engagements of rural producers, government representatives, NGOs, and private sector interests as they navigated wide-ranging neoliberal reforms across the agrarian sector.
+This research led to articles in journals such as Antipode and Environment and Planning A as well as a chapter in an edited volume entitled The Community Forests of Mexico (2005).
+The project was supported by grants from the Social Science Research Council (SSRC) and the Inter-American Foundation (IAF) among others.

 2010.
 The Receiving End of Reform: Everyday Responses to Neoliberalization in Southeastern Mexico.
 Antipode 42(3):767-799.

 2009.
 Shades of Social Capital: Elite Persistence and the Everyday Politics of Community Forestry in Southeastern Mexico.
 Environment and Planning A 41(2):389-406 .

 2009.
 Social Process as Everyday Practice: The Micro Politics of Conservation and Development in Southeastern Mexico.
 Policy Sciences 42(2):137-162.